Theobald I, Duke of Lorraine: Kinslayer

-Between 3rd-10th of April 1217 (during the Champagne war of Succession) he searched for his problematic paternal uncle the bishop of Toul Matthew de Lorraine found him on the path Void Parupt in Saint-Michel-sur-Meurthe, and killed him with a spear (implying a fight rather than a murder).
-The weapon he used to kill the unruly bishop was apparently borrowed from Simon of Joinville who was an ally during the Champagne war of Succession and probably also a friend.
+Between 3 and 10 April 1217 (during the Champagne war of Succession) he searched for his problematic paternal uncle the bishop of Toul Matthew de Lorraine, found him on the path Void Parupt in Saint-Michel-sur-Meurthe, and killed him with a spear (implying a fight rather than a murder).
+The weapon he used to kill the unruly bishop was apparently borrowed from Simon of Joinville, who was an ally during the Champagne war of Succession and probably also a friend.

 Lands and possible Hospitallier Association

-As duke of Lorraine his chief seat was at the city of Nancy.
-In 1212 through his wife Gertrude he inherited the County of Dagsburg and therefore its capital the chateau de Dabo and also Dorlisheim.
-Considering his ancestors association with the Knights Hospitallier it seems likely that the Hospital was founded by him.
-Through a grant by the Emperor he also had Rosheim but when he interfered in the War of the Succession of Champagne it was taken away from him.
+As duke of Lorraine, his chief seat was at the city of Nancy.
+In 1212, through his wife Gertrude, he inherited the County of Dagsburg and its capital, the Chateau de Dabo and also Dorlisheim.
+Considering his ancestors' association with the Knights Hospitallier, it seems likely that the hospital was founded by him.
+Through a grant by the Emperor he also had Rosheim, but when he interfered in the War of the Succession of Champagne, it was taken away from him.

 He also held the castles of Amance, Lunéville, Château des Ducs de Lorraine, and many more.

 Character/Personality

-In accounts the dukes of Lorraine are always referred to as extremely handsome and talented and based on Theobald's military adventures it is not unlikely that he was brave.
-Despite this he seems to have been either stubborn or loyal after refusing to back down when his liege joined the opposing side of the Champagne War of Succession.
+In accounts, the dukes of Lorraine are always referred to as extremely handsome and talented and, based on Theobald's military adventures, it is not unlikely that he was brave.
+Despite this, he seems to have been either stubborn or loyal, after refusing to back down when his liege joined the opposing side of the Champagne War of Succession.
 Opposing his Liege cost him dearly and his violent reactions against his liege show that he was too proud to seek to smooth things over.
-The killing of his uncle Matthew bishop of Toul does not reflect well on his personality especially when such actions were considered particularly egregious in the middle ages.
+The killing of his uncle Matthew, Bishop of Toul, does not reflect well on his personality, especially when such actions were considered particularly egregious in the Middle Ages.